Find a Yacht

 Leros (33 nM from Kos)

-An island with a bloody history, the town of Lakki was a naval base for the Italians in WWII and is a grand and elegant town, complete with palaces and castles to explore.
+An island with a bloody history, the town of Lakki was a naval base for the Italians in WWII and is a grand and elegant town, complete with imperial palaces and military fortresses to explore.

 Patmos (49 nM from Kos)